 Here she is singing and playing trumpet on “You’re Driving Me Crazy”: https://www.youtube.com/watch?

 Viola Smith (1912 – 2020)

-Another trailblazing musician who got her start in a family band was drummer Viola Smith.
-She and her sisters were the Smith Sisters Orchestra (originally Schmitz), which was founded by her father.
+Drummer Viola Smith also started in a family band.
+She and her sisters comprised the Smith Sisters Orchestra (originally Schmitz), founded by her father.
 The drums became her instrument because by the time she joined the band, all the other instruments she liked had been chosen by her older siblings.
 Throughout the 1920’s and 30’s, the Smith Sisters Orchestra was famous on the RKO vaudeville circuit.
-In 1938, she and her sister Mildred started the Coquettes, an all-girl orchestra that was around until 1942.
-She was called the “female Gene Krupa” and the “fastest girl drummer.”
-Feeling frustrated for the lack of recognition and respect she and other female musicians were receiving, she wrote an article in DownBeat Magazine called “Give Girl Musicians a Break!,” arguing that women could play as well as the men.
-And she continued to play in both her own band and in many others throughout the rest of her professional career, which lasted until 1975.
-Not one to give up a good thing, Smith continued to drum, until about a year before her death, this past fall, at age 107!
+But in 1938, she and her sister Mildred started the Coquettes, an all-girl orchestra that lasted until 1942.
+Called the “female Gene Krupa” and the “fastest girl drummer,” she felt frustrated by the lack of recognition and respect she and other female musicians were receiving.
+To show her displeasure, she wrote an article in DownBeat Magazine called “Give Girl Musicians a Break!,” arguing that women could play as well as the men.
+A trailblazer, she continued to play in both her own band and in many others throughout the rest of her professional career, which lasted until 1975.
+Not one to give up a good thing, Smith continued to drum, until about a year before her death, at age 107!

 Here she is with the Coquettes performing “Snake Charmer”: https://www.youtube.com/watch?

 In a male-dominated world, these women helped pave the way for more female musicians, bandleaders, and artists to follow in their footsteps.
 While their achievements might have been overshadowed by those of their male counterparts, they are no less talented or innovative.
 They left behind hidden gems in the jazz world, and it’s time to let them shine!

 Who are other female trailblazers we should highlight?
 Let us know!